Boarding houses: Renting a room

 Your boarding house tenancy agreement

-The agreement must include all the information that has to be in standard tenancy agreements for flats and houses (see “Moving in: Signing a tenancy agreement with a landlord” earlier in this chapter).
+The agreement must include all the information that has to be in standard tenancy agreements for flats and houses (see: “Moving in: Signing a tenancy agreement with a landlord”).
 It also has to say whether your tenancy is intended to last for at least 28 days (if it’s not, it won’t be covered by the minimum protections explained in this section), whether your room is shared, and whether the landlord will provide you with any other services (like meals or laundry services).
 The agreement also has to give contact details for the landlord and the boarding house manager (if there is one).

 You can go to the Tenancy Tribunal to challenge a house rule if it’s inconsistent with your rights in the Residential Tenancies Act (for example, if a rule says you have to give the landlord one week’s notice to end the tenancy rather than the 48 hours required by the Act) or if it breaches other laws, like privacy laws.